Samsung launches energy management service for Tesla vehicles

 The new service is part of the new alliance between the South Korean and U.S. tech giants, which was announced at CES 2024, a global IT exhibition, earlier this year.

-The Samsung-Tesla collaboration focuses on integrating Samsung Electronics' SmartThings Energy with Tesla's energy product lineup, including the Powerwall home battery, Solar Inverter, Wall Connector charging solutions and electric vehicles.
+The Samsung-Tesla collaboration focuses on integrating Samsung Electronics (KS:005930)' SmartThings Energy with Tesla's energy product lineup, including the Powerwall home battery, Solar Inverter, Wall Connector charging solutions and electric vehicles.

 Samsung Electronics said it plans to expand the service outside the US in the future.